Jump3rX/POS-system/Readme.md

 ### **5. Database Configuration:**

-- Update database credentials in the backend's `settings.py` file.
+- No database setup is required